-To provide citizens and participating local governments of the Grand Traverse region the best public- and government-access TV services, Traverse Area Community Media continued to expand the number of special volunteer productions this year.
-These projects help provide coverage of key community events, deliver learning opportunities for volunteer producers, celebrate community culture and heritage, and help to assure easy access to video records of community events.
-One of our goals, outlined in our last annual report, was to increase the number of live volunteer productions.
-We are happy to report that we were able to increase this number from six live productions in 2018-19 to 27 in 2019-20.
+To provide citizens and participating local governments of the Grand Traverse region the best public- and government-access TV services, Traverse Area Community Media continued to expand the number of special productions this year.
+These projects help provide live virtual access to key community events, celebrate community culture and heritage, and help to assure easy access to video records of community events.
+During this reporting year, we broadcasted 25 live community events, a slight decrease from the prior reporting year (2019-20), but still a substantial increase from the six live broadcasts in 2018-19.
 Here are a few examples of the partnerships and projects Traverse Area Community Media has worked on this past year: